 Mini Tutorial: How To Finish Lining At The Hem By Hand

-As a sewing beginner, you may find it easier to finish lining at the hem by hand.
-A hand application, while more consuming, will provide more clarity on the correct alignment process.
-Here’s a way to seal the lining layer at the garment hem by hand:
+As a sewing beginner, you may find it easier to seal lining at the hem by hand.
+A hand application, while more time consuming, provides more clarity on the correct alignment process.

-1. If your lining layer is as long as the garment layer (same patterns were used to cut the layers), trim the lining hem allowance down to 1" width.
-Measure and mark the new line with tailors chalk or fabric pencil, and cut along this new cut line.
+1. If your lining layer is as long as the garment layer (same patterns were used to cut the two), trim the lining hem allowance down to 1" width.
+Measure and mark the new line with tailor's chalk or fabric pencil, and cut along this new marked line.

-2. Start by folding and ironing the garment layer hem allowance.
-In this case the hem allowance is 1.5” wide.
+2. Start by folding and ironing the garment's hem allowance.
+In this case, the hem allowance is 1.5” wide.

-4. Next, fold the lining hem allowance by 1/2” toward the wrong side of the garment and iron the fold to crease- this process will save time and facilitate the final alignment and hand stitching process below.
+4. Next, fold the lining hem allowance by 1/2” toward the wrong side of the garment and iron the fold to crease.
+This process will save time and facilitate the final alignment and hand stitching process to follow.

-6. To seal the lining layer, slip stitch the lining to the garments hem allowance layer underneath.
-To slip stitch, insert a stitch through the lining fold then catch 2-3 threads from the garments layer underneath.
+6. To seal the lining, slipstitch its folded edge to the garment's hem allowance underneath.
+To slipstitch, insert a stitch through the lining fold then catch 2-3 threads from the garment's hem allowance layer (only).

-Last but not least, bring the lining layer over the slipstitched edges and gently iron the fold created the natural lining fold created at the bottom.
-The lining should not be visible from the face of the hemline and all hand stitching should be hidden underneath this final fold.
+Last but not least, bring the lining layer over the slipstitched edges, and gently iron the lining fold created at the bottom.
+The finished lining should not be visible from the hemline's face side with all hand stitching being hidden underneath this final fold.